 Hairy Bikers Slow Cooker Pork Goulash Recipe Ingredients

-- 1 kg pork (tenderloin or shoulder), cut into bite-sized pieces
+- 1kg pork shoulder, cut into bite-sized pieces

 - Butter or oil for frying